juanlopez1/beerups/README.md

 # BeerUps

 A React web-app.
-This app helps to organize meetups .
+This app helps to organize meetups with beers.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).